xi/polybar-status-indicators/README.md

 -   In host.py, adapt `render()` to use your icons and colors
 -   In menu.py, adapt `DMENU_CMD` to your preferred dmenu-like tool

+Apart from that, feel free to change whatever you like.
+This repo is meant as an example, not a turn-key solution.

 ## Module

 ```ini